Stellar Collisions and Blue Straggler Stars in Dense Globular Clusters: Numerical Method

 \subsection{Classification of blue-straggler stars based on their formation channels}

-At the last snapshot of the model ($\tcl$) we identify the BSSs following the criterion described in Section\ \ref{sec:numerics}.
+At the last snapshot of the model ($\tcl\sim12\,\gyr$) we identify the BSSs following the criterion described in Section\ \ref{sec:bss_def}.
 The full dynamical history for each of these BSSs is retrieved.
-We identify the interaction (such as SS collision, BS collision, or MTB) that had increased the mass of this star for the {\em first time} such that it would be identified as a BSS at $\tcl$.
-We classify each BSS into one of $5$ groups according to this first interaction.
-The $5$ groups are: stable mass transfer in a binary denoted as \mtb, binary-stellar-evolution-driven merger/disruption denoted as \se, single-single collisions denoted as \sing, collisions mediated by binary-single interactions denoted as \bs, and collisions mediated by binary-binary encounters denoted as \bb.
+We identify the interaction (such as s-s, b-s, or b-b collisions, or MTB) that had increased the mass of this star for the {\em first time} such that it would be identified as a BSS at $\tcl$.
+We classify each BSS into one of $5$ channels according to this first interaction.
+The $5$ channels are: stable mass transfer in a binary denoted as \mtb, binary-stellar-evolution-driven merger denoted as \se, single-single collisions denoted as \sing, collisions mediated by binary-single interactions denoted as \bs, and collisions mediated by binary-binary interactions denoted as \bb.
 Note that some BSSs may have a complicated history.
 For example, after a mass transfer episode in a binary, a MS star may have attained a BSS mass; later on this star could still collide with another MS star, further growing in mass and getting rejuvenated for a second time.
 For BSSs that are formed via such multiple channels, {\it only the first one} is considered for the classification to avoid ambiguity.
 In this particular example the formation channel for this BSS would be classified as \mtb.
-Nevertheless, such complicated multiple episodes of rejuvenation of the same MS star are not frequent.
+Nevertheless, such complicated multiple episodes of rejuvenation of the same MS star is not frequent.
 There is another source of complication.
-A BSS classified as \mtb\ (created via MTB) may have had interacted dynamically prior to the Roche-lobe overflow that had not changed its mass.
+A BSS classified as \mtb\ may have had interacted dynamically prior to the Roche-lobe overflow that had not changed its mass.
 Such an interaction would change the orbital properties of the binary, sending it along a very different evolutionary pathway that led to the mass transfer event that ultimately created the BSS.
 These perturbed \mtb\ or \se\ channels are duly noted and discussed.
-However, interactions of this type do not change the formation classification of the BSSs.
+However, interactions of this type do not change the formation classification.